pulibrary/princeton_ansible/roles/common/README.md

 ## Description

 The **common** role bootstraps our Linux servers with a standard baseline of tools, configurations, and services used across our infrastructure.
-It ensures a consistent environment by installing essential packages, setting up shell/editor configs, implementing a flexible, hierarchical log rotation system, and deploying observability tools.
+It ensures a consistent environment by installing essential packages, setting up shell/editor configs, implementing a flexible, hierarchical log rotation system for application logs, managing systemd journal log disk usage, and deploying observability tools.

 ## Features